Kurdish exiles back Iran protests but deny organizing them - NewsBreak

 Kurdish exiles back Iran protests but deny organizing them

-SULIMANIYAH, Iraq (AP) — Dara Qureshi scrolls through the contacts on his phone, each name an alias for activists across the border in neighboring Iran, where protests have been raging for two weeks.
+Dara Qureshi scrolls through the contacts on his phone, each name an alias for activists across the border in neighboring Iran , where protests have been raging for two weeks.

 Qureshi, a member of one of many Iranian Kurdish opposition parties exiled in Iraq, responds to one of them, “Brwa,” who asks how to access Starlink, a satellite constellation operated by Elon Musk’s SpaceX, after the business magnate promised to allow Iranians affected by state-imposed internet restrictions to use it.